warp-ds/drive/README.md

 ### development

 - `boolean`
-- Internal use only - force preflights to be excluded and no externalized classes will be processed
+- Internal use only - force preflights(resets.css + transform resets) to be excluded and no externalized classes will be processed

 ### usePixels